Honda Shadow: 600 cc VT Class

 All years of the VT600C wheels are spoked.

 In 1989, The VLX VT600C remained largely the same.
 The VT600C was not made in 1990 but did make a comeback in 1991 offered only in black.
 The engine and body style was retained from the 1991 model year.

 A new deluxe version "VT600CD" introduced in 1993 added more chrome on the engine cases and valve covers.
-The seat on the deluxe version is soft and tucked.
+The seat on the deluxe version was soft and tucked.
 By 1994 the Deluxe model was a standard offering for every year the VLX was made.

 700-800 cc VT class

-A 1983 model year 750cc V-twin motorcycle is the senior member in the large family of Honda cruisers (of various sizes) named Shadow.
-As of 2018 the once-extensive Shadow line has been reduced to two successors of that original model, the Shadow Aero 750 and the Shadow Phantom 750.
-Even after multiple engine redesigns the current Shadow 750 still uses the same general layout as the 1983 motor: 4-stroke liquid-cooled narrow-angle V-twin, SOHC three-valve cylinder heads with dual spark plugs.
+A 1983 model year 750cc V-twin motorcycle was the senior member in the large family of Honda cruisers (of various sizes) named Shadow.
+As of 2018 the once-extensive Shadow line had been reduced to two successors of that original model, the Shadow Aero 750 and the Shadow Phantom 750.
+Even after multiple engine redesigns the Shadow 750 still used the same general layout as the 1983 motor: 4-stroke liquid-cooled narrow-angle V-twin, SOHC three-valve cylinder heads with dual spark plugs.